johnbender/wield/README.md

 Wield.Dom.prototype.remove( document.getElementById("foo") );
 ```

-For methods that require at least one argument, it seems sane that the Object invocation would expect another Wield.Dom wrapped element where the direct invocation would be with a vanilla DOM objects.
-Eg:
+For methods that accept at least one argument, `Wield.Dom` methods will accept either DOM or `Wield.Dom` objects.

 ```javascript
 var fixture = new Wield.Dom( document.getElementById("foo") );